 Unlocking the potential of Europe’s economic sectors

-The development of a sustainable bioeconomy in Europe is key to unlocking the potential of many well established as well as new economic sectors.
-Strengthening Europe’s bioeconomy can significantly accelerate progress towards achieving key EU policy objectives, such as climate change mitigation, clean energy and creation of new jobs.
+The development of a sustainable bioeconomy in Europe is key to unlocking the potential of many well-established as well as new economic sectors.
+Strengthening Europe’s bioeconomy can significantly accelerate progress towards achieving key EU policy objectives, such as transitioning to a circular economy, becoming climate neutral by 2050, and strengthening the EU industrial base.

 Position paper and supporting documents